 - Leave the office and sit at a coffee-shop or café to work instead.

-- Close down the e-mail program and determine at what time you will open it again (and thereby go through your e-mails and empty the inbox).
+- Close down the email app and determine at what time you will open it again (and thereby go through your emails and empty the inbox).

 - Take the opportunity when you are on the train.
 Do those tasks for which you need to be undisturbed during a pleasant train ride.

 - Take a break from social media.
-Close your Twitter-client, the online chat-program and Facebook.
+Close your Twitter-client, the online chat-app and Facebook.